mtkennerly/poetry-dynamic-versioning/README.md

 Poetry's typical `version` setting is still required in `[tool.poetry]`, but you are encouraged to use `version = "0.0.0"` as a standard placeholder.

 With the minimal configuration above, the plugin will automatically take effect when you run commands such as `poetry build`.
 It will update the version in pyproject.toml, then revert the change when the plugin deactivates.

-If you want to include a `__version__` variable in your code, just put a placeholder in the appropriate file and configure the plugin to update it (see below) if it isn't one of the defaults.
-You are encouraged to use `__version__ = "0.0.0"` as a standard placeholder.
+The default configuration will also update any pre-existing `__version__ = "0.0.0"` and `__version_tuple__ = (0, 0, 0)` placeholders in some files.
+You can configure additional substitution patterns/files as needed (see below).

 ## Configuration
 In your pyproject.toml file, you may configure the following options: